 Traditional shoes are also not very flexible and tend to bend only in one place.
 By contrast, the foot is a highly mobile structure.
 I want shoes that are able to bend and flex in all the places my feet are able to bend and flex.

-When I have been on my feet for long periods my legs don’t feel as tired as they do when I’m wearing traditional shoes.
+Related to this, I’ve also noticed is that when I have been on my feet for long periods my legs don’t feel as tired as they do when I’m wearing traditional shoes.
 It’s possible this might just be all in my head since I’m more comfortable overall in minimalist shoes.

-It could be because of how lightweight the shoes are.
+Maybe it’s because of how lightweight the shoes are.
 The difference in weight between minimalist shoes and traditional shoes is usually at least several ounces.
 That might not sound like a lot but it could add up since you’re swinging it on the end of your leg all day.

 It’s also possible that I move more efficiently in minimalist shoes, meaning I expend less energy.
 This is something that research has shown to be true in runners.